jromero132/advent-of-code/readme.md

 - **Solutions**: Includes implementations for solving Advent of Code challenges.
 - **Create Challenges**: Set up new Advent of Code challenges for a specified year and day.
 - **Run Tests**: Execute tests for specific tasks with options to continue on failure and solve the task in case all tests passed.
+Take into account that if the puzzle is solved, then the output will be copied to the clipboard :)
 - **Generate Test Files**: Create multiple test files for a given task.

 ## Installation